 Vera Farmiga reprises her role as Lorraine Warren in the third movie in the ‘Annabelle’ franchise.
 Patrick Wilson returns alongside Farmiga as his character, Ed.
 Wilson and Farmiga first collaborated as the real-life paranormal investigators, Ed and Lorraine in the 2013 movie ‘The Conjuring.’
 Annabelle was first introduced in ‘The Conjuring’ as a demon doll.

 The plot of the upcoming ‘Annabelle’ movie starts when the demon doll awakens all spirits in the supernatural room, which starts chasing the Warrens’ 10-year-old daughter, Judy, played by Mckenna Grace.
 The movie hit theatres on June 26, 2019.

 The skin marks the U.S. feature debut of Israeli director Guy Nattiv.
 The plot of the movie is based on the experiences of a young man named Bryon Widner, who found his way out of a cult group.
 Jamie Bell plays Widner in the movie who is the golden boy of a ‘Viking’ skinhead group headed by Fred ‘Hammer’ Krager, played by Bill Camp, and wife Shareen, played by Vera Farmiga.

-Widner is like an adopted son for the couple and they groomed him for white supremacist activities and feed him with sex, alcohol and music.
+Widner is like an adopted son for the couple and they groom him for white supremacist activities and feed him with sex, alcohol, and music.
 But, when Widner meets Julie, played by Danielle Macdonald, a hardened mother of three girls, his life starts changing for the good.
-He realizes his life has reached at crossroads and he had to find a way out from the maternal influence of Vera Farmiga’s Shereen.
-‘Skin‘ will reach theaters in the U.S. on 26 July 2019.
+He realizes his life has reached a crossroads and he had to find a way out from the maternal influence of Vera Farmiga’s Shereen.
+‘Skin’ hit theaters in the U.S. on 26th July 2019.